 It Is Difficult To Lose A Trained Tracking Dog — Or Is It?

-Trying to lose a highly trained canine team is a gamble that most people will lose conclude a lot of opinions on the subject.
+Trying to lose a highly trained canine team is a gamble that most people will lose – at least that’s what many experts say on the subject.
 But it turns out that there are ways to do it… If you know how.

 When it comes to losing a tracking dog, there are a few things you can work to your advantage.
-One is speed and distance … while a dog might be a fast sprinter, humans are actually the superior long distance runners, and if you’re in shape you can tire out a dog and especially a dog’s handler.
+One is speed and distance … while a dog might be a fast sprinter, humans are actually the superior long distance runners, and if you’re in shape you can tire out a dog as well as a dog’s handler.